 Addiction: an addict is someone who is currently, or was at one point in their life, physically addicted to some substance or another.
-Those who fall under this umbrella are susceptible to feeding their addiction under stress, and must pass a Psyche (will) FEAT roll at -2 CS in order to avoid partaking of whatever it is they're addicted to under such conditions - assuming they have some handy, that is.
+Those who fall under this umbrella are susceptible to feeding their addiction under stress, and must pass a Psyche (will) FEAT roll at -2 CS to avoid partaking of whatever it is they're addicted to under such conditions, for each level of addiction they suffer under.

 Albinism: the result of a congenital lack of certain pigments, albinism can express itself as either a lack of coloration in either the eyes, or the eyes, hair, and skin.
 Either way, an albino is sensitive to bright lights, resisting such at a -2 CS.
 If one's skin is albinic, they are subject to a -2 CS penalty to resist ultraviolet radiation assaults, as well as being easily blinded by bright light.

 Allergy: an allergy is a heightened vulnerability to certain attacks or substances.
 Not quite a weakness, per se, an allergy inflicts a -2 CS penalty towards resisting whatever the character is allergic to, for each level taken.
 This can be any direct form of damage (radiation, Karmic attacks), a toxic substance, or even something 'normal' in the environment the character is especially susceptible to.